 The National Employment Standards (NES), which are part of the Fair Work Act 2009 and applied to all employees covered under the national workplace relations system, require full-time and part-time employees to take a minimum of four weeks of paid annual leave per year, regardless of any award, agreement, or contract.

-The award or enterprise agreement applied to the employee determines whether or not the employee is eligible for annual leave loading and the amount of loading used.
-Annual leave loading may be provided by an employment contract with the employer if they are neither an award nor a registered agreement covers this.
+The award or enterprise agreement applied to the employee determines if they are eligible for annual leave loading and the amount of loading used.
+Annual leave loading may be provided by an employment contract with the employer if it is neither an award nor a registered agreement covers this.
 Neither a tribute nor a written agreement covers this.

 Let’s Recruit, Reward, and Retain